2026 Kentucky Derby Odds - WTOP News

 Owners (by post position): 1.
 Robert and Lawana L. Low and Repole Stable; 2.
 Pin Oak Stud; 3.
 Dutch Girl Holdings & Irving Ventures; 4.
 SF Racing, Starlight Racing, Madaket Stables & Stonestreet Stables; 5.
 Chester Broman Sr.; 6.
 Wathnan Racing; 7.
 Danox Co.
 Ltd.; 8.
 Norman Stables & Saints or Sinners; 9.
 OGMA Investments, JR Ranch & High Step Racing; 10.
 Brunetti Dugan Stables, Black Type Thoroughbreds, Steve Adkisson & Swinbank Stables; 11.
 Pin Oak Stud; 12.
 Michael and Katherine G. Ball; 14.
 Phipps Stable & St. Elias Stable; 15.
 Michael & Katherine Bell; 16.
 Reddam Racing; 17.
 Steve Adkisson and Swinbank Stables; 18.
 Spendthrift Farm LLC; 19.
-Phipps Stable & St. Elias Stable; 21.
+Phipps Stable & St. Elias Stable; 20.
+St. Elias Stable & Starlight Racing; 21.
 Three Chimneys Farm (Goncalo B. Torrealba) & John Ennis.
-22. Ashley Durr, Anthony Tate & Front Page Equestrian LLC (Kevin Page).

 Weights: 126 pounds.
 Distance: 1 1/4 miles.
 Purse: $5,000,000.
 First place: $3,100,000.
 Second place: $1,000,000.
 Third place: $500,000.
 Fourth place: $250,000.
 Fifth place: $150,000.
 Post time: 6:57 p.m.
 EDT